neil-hickey/docs-tap/namespace-provisioner/use-case4.hbs.md

 ### Update LimitRange defaults for all namespaces

-Namespace Provisioner provides options for updating the values in LimitRange for all namespaces managed by the provisioner by specifying the `default_parameters` configuration in Namespace Provisioner TAP values as follows:
+Update the values in LimitRange for all namespaces managed by Namespace Provisioner by specifying the `default_parameters` configuration in `tap-values.yaml` as follows:

 ```yaml
 namespace_provisioner: